RIT-EVT/EVT-core/docs/source/canopen.rst

 For example, take a Temperature Management System (TMS).
-In its Object Dictionary would be a series of identifiers required by CANopen (specifically a vendor ID, product code, revision number, and serial number).
-Potentially a few control loop setting such as "max pump speed", "minimum threshold temperature", etc.
-Additionally the Object Dictionary may have data which would allow other entities on the CANopen network to gain information on the state of the Temperature Management System such as "current pump speed", "current motor controller temperature", etc. An example CANopen Object Dictionary is shown in the sample below.
+In its Object Dictionary would be a series of identifiers required by CANopen (specifically a vendor ID, product code, revision number, and serial number), potentially a few control loop setting such as "max pump speed", "minimum threshold temperature" or data for other entities on the CANopen network to gain information on the state of the Temperature Management System such as "current pump speed", "current motor controller temperature", etc. An example CANopen Object Dictionary is shown in the sample below.

 Most of CANopen is built around the idea that the entities on a network work by reading from and manipulating other Object Dictionaries.
 For example,